kocheck/folio/content/about/index.md

 🔭 I'm exploring the next generation of design tools and mentoring approaches.

+🔧 Constantly tinkering with this site.
+I think the small details make a big difference and find that the devil is in the details.

 💬 Let's connect over a Zoom coffee to discuss design, design systems, Figma, or even sci-fi von Neumann probes!

 #### Currently Thinking about